February mortgage approvals unexpectedly fall

-LONDON Approvals for home loans fell unexpectedly in February to their lowest in 8 months, official data showed on Thursday, suggesting a recent modest pick-up in the housing market is fizzling out.
+LONDON Approvals for home loans in Britain fell unexpectedly in February to their lowest in 8 months, official data showed on Thursday, suggesting a recent modest pick-up in the housing market is fizzling out.

 Figures from the Bank of England showed net mortgage lending eased, while unsecured consumer credit picked up.